-CSC 3

-HIGH EXPECTATIONS

-Individual meets Level 3 expectations AND extends impact by finding new and innovative ways to help promote high expectations and/or by exceptional contribution toward developing a culture of high expectations in the school.
+CSC 3 HIGH EXPECTATIONS finding new and i Level 3 expectations AND extends impact by nnovative ways to help promote high expectations onal contribution toward developing a culture of in the school.
 Individual consistently promotes high academic and behavioral expectations, in an effective manner, for all students.